DIFI-Consortium/DIFI-Certification/readme.md

 Below are several quick hint examples for reference purposes:

-1) To send a 'Version Context Packet' (that's DIFI compliant and is supplying all the fields in the packet):
+1) To send a 'Version Context Packet' (that's DIFI compliant illustrating  the fields in the packets as args)

 import dvs
 try: